blazium-engine/blazium-docs/getting_started/step_by_step/scripting_first_script.rst

 instance with this script attached to it will have its own copy of the ``speed`` and ``angular_speed`` properties.

-.. note:: Angles in Godot work in radians by default,
+.. note:: Angles in Blazium work in radians by default,
           but you have built-in functions and properties available if you prefer to calculate angles in degrees instead.

 To move our icon, we need to update its position and rotation every frame in the game loop.
 We can use the ``_process()`` virtual function of the ``Node`` class.
-If you define it in any class that extends the Node class, like Sprite2D, Godot will call the function every frame and pass it an argument named ``delta``, the time elapsed since the last frame.
+If you define it in any class that extends the Node class, like Sprite2D, Blazium will call the function every frame and pass it an argument named ``delta``, the time elapsed since the last frame.